QhenryQ/nteprsm/data_parsing/README.md

 ## Data Format

-The program expects the input Excel file (`test2.xlsx`) to have the following structure:
+The program expects the input Excel file to have the following structure:

-- The relevant data starts from the 6th row (indexed as 5).
+- The relevant data starts from the 7th row.
 - It reads columns A to BU (0 to 72) and assigns predefined column names to the DataFrame.
 - The program also reads specific values from cells `BE1`, `BD1`, `BP1`, and `CA1` for additional parameters.